Mao (manga): Heian Era Goko Clan

 An orphan and older brother figure to Mao.
-After leaving the orphanage where they were both raised, he recommends Mao to join the Kou Clan as he did.
-During his time in the Kou clan, he grew to be one of the best earth element users.
-He was in love with Sana but soon died an ominous death.
+After leaving the orphanage where they were both raised, he recommends Mao to join the Goko clan as he did.
+During his time at the manor, he grew to be one of the best earth element users.
+He was in love with Sana and planned to escape the Goko clan with her but was killed during the succession war.